d the Unive

 Suzanne holds a B.S. in Biology from the University of Massachusetts, Boston.
 She received her dance training in classical ballet at Northeast School of Ballet.
 She performed principal roles in full-length ballets such as the Nutcracker and Cinderella with the Northeast Youth Ballet.
 Other training includes The Boston Conservatory and The Roxy Ballet.
 She began her modern dance training in 2001 with Ina Hahn and the Windhover Dance Company in Rockport.
 She has had the opportunity to perform several Doris Humphrey works such as Water Study, Variations and Conclusions from New Dance and Passacaglia.
 Suzanne presently teaches Ballet, Pointe and Modern at schools in the Boston area and is thrilled to have the opportunity to work with the dancers at the Lorraine Spada School of Dance.

 Janelle is an alumni and 15 year student at Lorraine Spada School of Dance.
 Growing up, she did gymnastics, cheerleading, and dance.
 She competed with LSSOD senior dance team, and also with East Celebrity Elite International level 5 cheer team.
 Janelle was involved with Team Ireland; a cheerleading team that went over to Ireland and competed/ helped run the first cheerleading competition in Ireland.
 She received a scholarship to cheer at Texas Tech University, and competed at cheerleading nationals with them.
 She is now a cheerleader for the Boston Celtics Green team, and continues to work with both dance and gymnastics programs.
-Janelle looks forward to bringing acro dance to Lorraine Spada School of Dance and an excited to start teaching.
+Janelle is excited to bringing acro dance to Lorraine Spada School of Dance .

 Julia received her classical ballet training at Southern New Hampshire Dance Theater under the tutelage of Ms. Patricia Lavoie.
 While at SNHDT, she was a company member of Southern New Hampshire Youth Ballet and performed various roles in many of Maurice Petipa’s ballets, including: Paquita, Giselle, Le Corsaire, La Bayadere, Swan Lake, Raymonda, The Sleeping Beauty, and Don Quixote.
 She also performed Ms. Lavoie’s original works and annually in The Nutcracker at the Palace Theatre in Manchester, NH.
 Julia was selected by Ms. Darla Hoover of the George Balanchine Trust to perform Balanchine’s Valse Fantasie, which she performed in 2001 and 2002.
 Her favorite roles and variations include: Pas de Trois from Paquita, the Temperament Fairy and Bluebird variations from The Sleeping Beauty, and Dew Drop Fairy and Snow Queen from The Nutcracker.
 Julia is also a visual artist and received her Bachelor of Fine Arts from the New Hampshire Institute of Art in 2007.
 Since 2010, she has been dancing with Amy Fortier’s Ballet Misha, located in Manchester, NH.
 Since joining the company, she has performed in several of Ms. Fortier’s original ballets and contemporary works, including The Wild Swans, A Midsummer Night’s Dream, Ballet Nouveau, and The Nutcracker.
 She also assists the company with prop and set creation.
 Julia is thrilled to join Lorraine Spada School of Dance, and looks forward to working with all the wonderful dancers!